Whitey Platt was an outfielder in the 1940s for the Cubs,

 Platt is considered one of the best outfielders in the Texas League.
 He is 6 feet 1 inch tall, weighs 190 pounds and has a powerful throwing arm.
 He has been hitting .290 and is No. 2 man on the Tulsa club in runs batted in.

-Platt will finish the season with t0 pounds and has a powerful throwing arm. rd, fifth, and sixth. he Oilers, Stewart said, and report to Los Angeles at training camp next spring.
+Platt will finish the season with t he Oilers, Stewart said, and report to Los Angeles at training camp next spring.

 If Decatur’s Commies never see Mizell Platt, new Madison outfielder, it will be too soon.
 All he did in the five games between the two clubs was to go to bat 21 times, collect 13 hits for a total of 23 bases and a .604 batting average.